 Baron Ferdinand de Rothschild bought the Waddesdon estate from the Duke of Marlborough in 1874.
-Having levelled the top of Lodge Hill, the Baron employed the French architect Gabriel-Hippolyte Destailleur to build a mansion in the style of a C16 French chateau.
+Born in Frankfurt and raised in Austria, Rothschild was a prominent member of the international Jewish banking dynasty, a British Liberal MP, and passionate art collector.
+Having levelled the top of Lodge Hill, the Baron employed the French architect Gabriel-Hippolyte Destailleur to build a mansion in the style of a C16 French chateau, incorporating elements from Blois, Maintenon, Chambord and Chaumont.
+The house and its collections now represent the most complete surviving example of the ‘goût Rothschild.
 The Parisian landscape architect Elie Lainé 'was bidden to make designs for the terraces, the principal roads and plantations' (Ferdinand de Rothschild, 'Red Book', 1897), and produced a design based on C17 French layouts, modified to the late C19 fashion.
 The surrounding farmland became parkland.
 The Baron filled his house with C18 pictures and furniture (much of French origin) and Parisian panelling; similarly, he furnished the gardens with much C17 and C18 French and Italian statuary and other ornaments.
 Baron Ferdinand died in 1898, leaving Waddesdon to his sister, Miss Alice, who had bought the adjacent estate, Eythrope, in 1875, developing its grounds in tandem with those at Waddesdon.
 Miss Alice died in 1922, leaving Waddesdon to her nephew, James de Rothschild, who bequeathed the house and gardens to the National Trust in the late 1950s.

 LOCATION, AREA, BOUNDARIES, LANDFORM, SETTING Waddesdon Manor park lies south-west of, and adjacent to, the village of Waddesdon, 9km north-west of Aylesbury, in the Vale of Aylesbury.
 The c 480ha site is bounded to the west by agricultural land, to the east by Waddesdon Hill lane (leading from the A41 to Upper Winchendon) and the adjacent Eythrope estate, and to the north by Waddesdon village and the A41 Aylesbury to Bicester road.
 The east boundary along Waddesdon Hill lane is largely planted with a belt of trees, as is the north boundary where it runs adjacent to the A41.
 The house is sited on Lodge Hill above the surrounding parkland which covers undulating land, rising up to the south towards Waddesdon Hill.